orangegcc/AWML/README.md

 ### Testing the model
 We provide the embeddings obtained by all the models used for visualization and evaluation in the folder fb15k_embeddings/ and wn18_embeddings/.
+We also provide the parameters of AWML algorithm for the above embedding result in the corresponding training file.
 For testing in the tasks of link prediction and triplet classification, you need to call the program below:
 * Link prediction: TransC_relrank_lp.py for filtered setting and TransC_relrank_lp_raw.py for raw setting.
 * Triplet classification: TransC_relrank_tc.py for filtered setting and TransC_relrank_tc_raw.py for raw setting.